aiegoo/documentation/_wiki/blog/2022/2022-01-31-skydrones.md

 ## Hardware
 Sky-Drones provides its users with a comprehensive set of leading drone avionics, entirely designed and manufactured in the UK:

-​*  SmartAP Airlink - the most advanced AI drone flight controller.
+​*  SmartAP Airlink - the most advanced AI drone flight controller;
-​*  AIRLink Telemetery System - broadband AES-256 encrypted digital datalink for 20km.
+​*  AIRLink Telemetery System - broadband AES-256 encrypted digital datalink for 20km;
 ​*  SmartLink - broadband digital datalink with an onboard computer and LTE option for third-party autopilots;
 * ​ SmartAP PDB - power distribution board with the voltage / current sensor and power supply;
 ​*  SmartAP GNSS - high-precision GNSS, barometer and magnetometer module.